Upper Midwest braces for blizzard, nearly 2 feet of snow

 Hours before the snow was to start, the storm was already having an impact.
 Minnesota state lawmakers canceled all committee hearings scheduled for Wednesday and Thursday as well as the Thursday floor sessions.
 Since they don’t normally meet on Friday, legislators won’t reconvene until Monday.

-Hardware store owners said residents were generally taking the forecast in stride.
+Hardware store owners said customers were generally taking the forecast in stride.

 At C&S Supply, an employee-owned hardware store in Mankato, manager Corey Kapaun said demand was high for salt and grit, but not for shovels, snow blowers or other equipment.
 He attributed that to the fact that winter is two-thirds over.